Dear readers of ADxS.org, please forgive the disruption.

 • Exhaustion phase

 2.1.
-Problem perception (preliminary phase, stress phase 0)
+Problem perception (pre-phase, stress phase 0)

-• → cause nonspecific activation of neurons of the associative cortex of the PFC
+• → cause non-specific activation of neurons of the associative cortex of the PFC

 • → Propagation into the limbic system

-• → moderate noradrenaline release
+• → moderate release of noradrenaline

 • Activates PFC (thinking ability increased)